 Hugelkultur is one of the most effective ways to cycle back nutrients into the soil.
-Not only does it provide a rich and complex soil for your plants to grow, Hugelkultur beds increase surface area and retain more water than a regular garden bed could.
+Not only does it provide rich and complex soil for your plants to grow, hugelkultur beds increase surface area and retain more water than a regular garden bed could.

-In this sense, you’re reducing water and wood waste, as well as sequestering the carbon from the air of your site, and replacing it into the soil.
+In this sense, you’re reducing water and wood waste, as well as sequestering the carbon from the air of your site, and replacing it in the soil.